Unified-Daughterboard/Unified-Daughterboard.github.io/info-cable-maker.md

 While all sections of the document are important, please note the following in particular:

-* A proper, continuous outer shield exists **separately from the ground conductor**.
+* A robust, continuous outer shield exists **separately from the ground conductor**.
 * The **shield is wired properly to the shell of the connector at both ends**.
 * The **shield is connected to ground** as per the spec **within the connector at both ends**.